-Detentions are sometimes assigned as disciplinary consequences for secondary students.
-Students are expected to be present for all detentions they are assigned.
+Detentions and/or work details are sometimes assigned as disciplinary consequences for secondary students.
+Students are expected to be present for all detentions/work details they are assigned.
 These take priority over all other activities.
 If a student misses a detention without prior arrangement, he or she will serve a one-day, internal suspension.